Feedback and complaints

 If you are still unhappy.

 If you are not satisfied with our response or handling of your complaint, you can contact the Bank of Melbourne Customer Advocate (Customer Advocate) or the external dispute resolution scheme, the Australian Financial Complaints Authority (AFCA).
-Time limits apply to complain to AFCA.
-Please refer to AFCA’s website set out below for details.

 The role of the Customer Advocate is to provide an independent review of the outcome of your complaint.
 The Customer Advocate operates separately from our day to day business areas and its recommendations are binding on the bank.
 If you choose to contact the Customer Advocate first, you can still refer your complaint to AFCA if you remain dissatisfied.
 The Customer Advocate will advise you of the kinds of complaints they can help with.
 Find out more (and how to contact) your Customer Advocate.